fermano/spring-batch-remote-chunking/README.md

 ### Recommendations ###

-If you've got really *fast reader of remotely chunked step, then set the throttleLimit to relatively high value, because you don't want to block chunkRequests publishing too often*.
+If you've got really *fast reader in remotely chunked step, then set the throttleLimit to relatively high value, because you don't want to block chunkRequests publishing too often*.
 Setting the maxWaitTimeouts parameter *should depends on how fast are your slaves with chunks*.
 If they're handling them fast then set maxWaitTimeouts to just a little bit higher value then throttleLimit.

 ### Publishing ChunkRequests and getting ChunkResponses(messagingGateway, masterChunkReplies params)  ###